-CadetRecruits attend a six-hour block of instruction entitled "Communication Techniques" which deals generally with strategies relating to communication and de-escalation.
+Recruits attend a six-hour block of instruction entitled "Communication Techniques" which deals generally with strategies relating to communication and de-escalation.
 However, Director Scippa testified that communication and de-escalation are themes throughout the academy, including during use-of-force scenarios.
-CadetRecruits also receive sixteen hours of instruction on "Mental Illness Dynamics," which consists of both lecture and practical exercises.
+Recruits also receive sixteen hours of instruction on "Mental Illness Dynamics," which consists of both lecture and practical exercises.

-Use-of-force instruction includes classroom lectures and practical applications in the use of firearms, physical force, defensive tactics, oleoresin capsicum spray (otherwise known as "pepper spray"), and use of a baton.
+Use-of-force instruction includes classroom lectures and practical applications in the use of firearms, physical force, defensive tactics, oleoresin capsicum spray (otherwise known as

+"pepper spray"), and use of a baton.
 The classroom lectures include discussion of the mechanics of each area as well as the law governing use of deadly and non-deadly force.
 Practical and physical skills comprise 93.25 hours.
 Most recruits do not have experience in the use-of-force and repetitious practice is required to ensure competent and accurate use-of-force under stressful circumstances.
-Toward the end of the academy, cadetrecruits participate in scenario-based training designed to replicate stressful and realistic situations cadetrecruits will likely face on the job.
+Toward the end of the academy, recruits participate in scenario-based training designed to replicate stressful and realistic situations recruits will likely face on the job.
 The academy uses a VirTra use-of-force simulator.
 The simulator can replicate up to 125 different scenarios which can be created by academy staff.
-It is unclear whether any scenarios reflect racial disparities in New Hampshire or involve use-of-force involving people of color.
+After a review, the simulated scenarios incorporate a fair cross-section of participants from various communities.